lab1092/blender-manual_ja/manual/interface/scenes.rst

    *single instance of* the "ObData" is now being shared by all of the Objects in all of the Scenes that link to it.
-   If you want to make changes to an Object in the new Scene independently of the Objects in the other Scenes, you will have to manually make the object in the new Scene a "single-user" copy by :kbd:`LMB` the number in the :guilabel:`Object Data` panel of the Properties Window.
+   If you want to make changes to an Object in the new Scene independently of the Objects in the other Scenes, you will have to manually make the object in the new Scene a "single-user" copy by :kbd:`LMB` the number in the *Object Data* panel of the Properties Window.
    More information at the :doc:`Window Type </interface/window_types>` page.
    This has the effect of making a new independent copy of the ObData.